Summary

 Materials

-Algebraic Properties Card Matching handout (attached; one per group; printed front only)
+Algebraic Properties Card Matching (attached; one per group)

-Weighted Scale and Variable Cards (attached; one per group; printed front only)
+Weighted Scale and Variable Cards (attached; one per group)

-Polyhedral dice (three per group, including one die of a different color; digital option available)
+Polyhedral dice (three per group, one of a different color)

 Student devices with internet access (optional)